mirceaned/AWS/README.md

 ## Subsystem
 - Users are creating projects which have permissions associated
-- Automated tests are being run and sometimes resources become orphan
+- Automated tests cab fail and cleanup is not done - resources become orphan
 - A cleanup system takes care of the leftovers

 ## Lego blocks (Services)